tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/1_quickstart.rst

       cd FILE_PATH_TO_BOS+_TOOLBOX

-  * Now replace the *IP_ADDRESS* placeholder with your file name in the command below and run the appropriate command for your operating system:
+  * Now replace the *IP_ADDRESS* placeholder with your miner's IP address (or host name) in the command below and run the appropriate command for your operating system:

     For **Windows** command terminal: ::